-As a non-profit Director, I worry a lot about stuff.
+As a founder of a non-profit, I worry a lot about stuff.
 These worries are often about finances and people.
 The people we serve, the people we employ… are all important to me.
 The money comes in and then goes out and it never sits very long.

 So I worry about it.
 Sometimes the worry is founded in reality, most often it is me projecting my worry into the future and getting anxious about things that haven’t happened… yet, but may never happen.